Creating and Accessing GitHub Accounts and Organizations

 Organization account

 An organization account is intended for collaboration.
-It is a shared account with sophisticated security and administrative features.
 It enables multiple users to contribute to and manage AVAnnotate projects under a shared group identity.
 Organizations are ideal for team-based class assignments, student groups, library staff, or departments that need to control access and assign roles (e.g., admin, maintainer, contributor).
-Projects created within an organization belong to the organization, not an individual.
+Projects created within an organization belong to all members of the organization, not an individual.

 Some scenarios that may best suit an organization account include: